 Shall I buy a touch screen laptop?

-Personally, I don’t really feel that the touch screen in laptops does any special job.
+I don’t feel that the touch screen in laptops does any particular job.
 Most people buy a touch screen laptop and then use a mouse to navigate.

-So if you really that you are going to use the touch screen, then only buy it.
+So if you are really sure that you will use the touch screen, then only buy it.

 Hard Disk vs SSD.
-Which one to choose for s laptop?
+Which one to choose for A laptop?